 I placed the order I just mentioned from a brand called Barfers-Wellfood.
 They have a ton of different food options that range from pre-made ground completes to individual cuts of raw meat.
 They’re located in Berlin, Germany and ship within all of Europe!
 Shipping is free for orders over 20kg of food.

-I went ahead and ordered 20kg (about 44lbs) worth of pre-made ground rabbit since I don’t have a chest freezer to store individual cuts of meat quite yet.
+I went ahead and ordered 20kg (about 44lbs) worth of pre-made ground rabbit.
+That’s because I don’t have a chest freezer to store individual cuts of meat quite yet.
 Can’t wait to place an order of individual cuts of meat with them though!
 I’ll report back as soon as I’ll have it.

 From what I can tell so far, the brand compares to one of my favorite US-based raw dog food retailers, Raw Feeding Miami, and Wally LOVES their rabbit meat.